Makemake: Exploration

 Makemake has not been visited up close by a space probe, although astronomers and planetary scientists have expressed desire to send one there.
 Makemake has been recognized as an attractive exploration target because it potentially hosts a subsurface ocean with ongoing geological activity.
 The exploration of a trans-Neptunian object like Makemake would provide insights to the formation and evolution of the Solar System.

 A 2011 study by Ryan McGranaghan and colleagues calculated that a flyby mission to Makemake could take just over 16 years using a Jupiter gravity assist, based on a launch date of August 24, 2036.
 Makemake would be approximately 52.3 AU from the Sun when the spacecraft arrives.
 A 2024 study by the University of Tennessee suggested that if a flyby mission to Makemake made use of a powered Jupiter gravity assist, it could reach Makemake within a shorter time duration of 9.6–16.4 years, depending on the spacecraft's payload mass.
 A powered Jupiter gravity assist would be most optimal for launch dates of August 22, 2036 and September 27, 2048.

 A 2019 study by Amanda Zangari and collaborators identified several possible flyby trajectories to Makemake for different gravity assists and excess launch energies.
-For launch dates in 2025–2027 or 2036–2039, a single Jupiter gravity could bring a spacecraft to Makemake in 12.8–23.6 or 11.6–19.2 years, respectively.
+For launch dates in 2036–2039, a single Jupiter gravity assist could bring a spacecraft to Makemake in 12.8–23.6 or 11.6–19.2 years, respectively.
 A single Saturn gravity assist may provide a faster route for lower-energy launches: for launch dates in 2032–2033 or 2036–2040, a spacecraft could reach Makemake in 19.2–22.5 or 12.8–19.1 years, respectively.
 For launch dates in 2037–2049, a spacecraft could reach Makemake in 16.8–17.3 years using gravity assists from both Jupiter and Saturn.

 Makemake was observed from afar by the New Horizons spacecraft in October 2007 and January 2017, from distances of 52 AU and 70 AU, respectively.
 The spacecraft's outbound trajectory through the Kuiper belt permitted observations of Makemake at high phase angles that are otherwise unobtainable from Earth, which enabled the determination of the light scattering properties and phase curve behavior of Makemake's surface.